cecat/camera-volume/README.md

 to parse rtsp feeds.
 This add-on has only been tested on Amcrest cameras so it's far from proven.

-The addon uses ffmpeg to sample 5s of sound from the mic(s) every 10s, then to report max and mean volume via MQTT every 60s.
+The add-on uses ffmpeg to sample 5s of sound from the mic(s) every 10s, then to report max and mean volume via MQTT every 60s.

-## To install as a local addon:
+## To install as a local add-on:

 1. Customize *cameravolume.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
 These will be the same feeds you use